-78. It is possible to acknowledge that the United Kingdom has made many errors in seeking to reconcile those awkward bedfellows, terrorism and law, while still appreciating its capacity to learn and to do better.
-In the words of David Cole:
+78. It is possible to acknowledge that the United Kingdom has made many errors in seeking to reconcile those awkward bedfellows, terrorism and law, while still appreciating its capacity to do better.
+I end with the words of the distinguished American Professor David Cole, from an article entitled "English lessons":

 "The UK's experience .. suggests that it is possible for nations to learn from their prior mistakes.
 Its response to Islamic terrorism today seems, at least in part, to be tempered by the lessons it learned in fighting the IRA.
 An irreversible downward spiral in rights protections is not inevitable.
 The learning process must of course be an ongoing one, and does not by any means guarantee that mistakes will not be repeated.
 But it helps."
-56